September 1, 2022

 However, where do the countless Hispanic and Latine individuals not recognized as “Americans” fit in this celebration?
 It is hard to celebrate an idea that does not fully encompass the Hispanic and Latine community in its entirety.
 We are the undocumented immigrants that contribute to the world without recognition.
 We are the guerrilleres that have challenged “traditionalism” within our cultures to demonstrate that we are so much more than a stereotype or cultural expectation.
 We are biculturalism and multiculturalism, reflecting multiracial identities, Indigenous ancestries, immigration, and generations of community.
 We are the largest ethnic group (18.7%), second only to non-Hispanic, non-Latine white people in the United States, in a country that continuously invalidates our existence.

 When discussing how to “celebrate” our community, we must deepen our understanding of our history.
-We must create visibility for all people who continue to exist and contribute despite the confinements of what society deems “acceptable” for a Hispanic and/or Latine immigrant - for the undocumented Latine community, for the documented but neglected Latine community, for the queer Latine community, for the Afro-Latine community, for the trans-Latine community, for the disabled Latine community, for the neurodivergent Latine community, and for all the multiculturalism that lives within our Latine community.
+We must create visibility for all people who continue to exist and contribute despite the confinements of what society deems “acceptable” for a Hispanic and/or Latine immigrant - for the undocumented Latine community, for the documented but neglected Latine community, for the Indigenous Latine community, for the queer Latine community, for the Afro-Latine community, for the trans-Latine community, for the disabled Latine community, for the neurodivergent Latine community, and for all the multiculturalism that lives within our Latine community.

-Celebrating contributions sounds nice, and there is no question that our community has been essential to what the United States is today.
-However, we need most for the United States to acknowledge the oppression it has perpetrated and been complicit in - fully owning its history and current marginalization of Hispanic and Latine communities.
+Celebrating contributions is nice, and there is no question that our community has been essential to what the United States is today.
+However, what we need most is for the United States to acknowledge the oppression it has perpetrated and been complicit in - fully owning its history and current marginalization of Hispanic and Latine communities.
 If we cannot discuss the continued racism salient in America—of the unclear lines between who is “valued” and who is “criminalized” within the Hispanic and Latine community—then we cannot overcome it.

-Instead of colourful flower pallets and food festivals, if you want to celebrate our Hispanic and Latine heritage, educate yourself and those in your community about our real history and create action.
+Instead of colourful flower pallets and food festivals, if you want to celebrate our Hispanic and Latine heritage, educate yourself and those in your community about our complex history and create action.
 Acknowledge the ugly, create petitions and plans to act in reconciliation with our community, be intentional with your support, and join la lucha (the fight).

 This Hispanic and Latine Heritage month, we urge you to: